Christmas in Quebec City

 (Besides the Christmas Markets)

-1. Go ice-skating at Place d’Youville
+1. Go ice skating at Place d’Youville

 If you enjoy ice skating, then skating at Place d’Youville should be on your bucket list during Christmas in Quebec.
-The lit up rink at Place d’Youville is a gorgeous setting both during the day, and at night.
+The lit-up rink at Place d’Youville is a gorgeous setting both during the day, and at night.

-The rink is open from 10am until 8pm each day.
+The rink is open from 10 am until 8 pm each day.
 On Thursday, Friday and Saturday its open a bit later – until 10pm.

-Of course, the opening of the rink is very weather dependent.
+Of course, the opening of the rink is very weather-dependent.
 Like anywhere else, they rely on cold enough weather.

 Each day, the City of Quebec will update on their website whether the rink is open or closed, depending on the weather conditions.
-There is also livestream of what Place d’Youville looks like at any given moment that you can view here.
+There is also a livestream of what Place d’Youville looks like at any given moment that you can view here.

 Good to Know: Skate rental at Place d’Youville is $10 for adults, and $5 for kids.
 Helmets are free of charge.
 There are also washrooms on site that you can use.
 There is both indoor and outdoor paid parking nearby, but you can also walk there from most Old Town locations in about 15 minutes.

 If you’re looking for other places for outdoor ice skating in Quebec City, there’ also a skating rink right next to the museum at the Plaines d’Abraham that opens on December 14th.
-It’s completely free, and is more of a skating path, so its best if you only want to skate in one direction.
-More info here.

 2. Stroll through Petit Champlain

-Quartier Petit Champlain is a neighbourhood (“quartier” means neighbourhood) in Quebec City that is famous for its shopping.
 If you plan to do Christmas shopping in Quebec City, then besides the Christmas markets, this is the other place you should go.

 Rue du Petite Champlain is one of the prettiest streets in Quebec City year round, but it looks like a Christmas card during Christmas.
 There are Christmas carollers, outdoor fire-pits, and lots of decorations.

 Petit Champlain area is named after Samuel Champlain, the French explorer who founded Quebec City in 1608.
-Besides the shopping, you should also check out Place Royale, which is the site of the first official settlement of Quebec.
-(It will also be decorated for Christmas this time of year.)

 At the Place Royale, you will see the Notre Dame des Victoires church, which is the oldest stone church in North America.
-Everything will be especially cute at Christmas.

 Place royale quebec city christmas